 - has been in a crash, even if there’s no obvious damage

 - has splits, cracks or large stress marks in the restraint shell

 - has straps that are frayed, worn or damaged

 - has a buckle that doesn’t click the harness into place securely.

 If you’re not sure about the safety history of a second-hand restraint, it’s best not to accept or buy it.
 Instead, look for one that comes with a good safety history.

 Children with additional needs

-Children with additional needs present many challenges for safe car travel.
-Allied health clinicians, such as occupational therapists, can work with your family to identify suitable strategies.
-These can include modifying a restraint, recommending a restraint accessory or prescribing a specialised restraint.
+Health professionals such as occupational therapists can work with your family to come up with ways to ensure safety.
+These can include modifying a restraint, recommending a restraint accessory or suggesting a specialised restraint.